 Khadijah: Oh god - when it stops being so funny!

-Not So Similar: Maxine, when Khadija says she is just like Regine because of her flirting.
+Not So Similar: Maxine, when Khadijah says she is just like Regine because of her flirting.
 Max says she only does it for fun while Regine is in it for the money.

 Out-of-Character Moment: During the show's Christmas Episode Kyle states his preference for celebrating Kwanzaa, a holiday dedicated towards sharing as opposed to the commercialism of Christmas.
 This is the same Kyle who works for a brokerage firm and once claimed Greed as a business asset.
 Lampshaped immediately afterwards, however, when Kyle excuses himself to supervise a hostile takeover.